compgeolab/eql-gradient-boosted/egu2020/README.md

 The slides are freely available for download though [this link](https://doi.org/10.6084/M9.FIGSHARE.12217973).

-The figures have been created by running `notebooks/egu2020_figures.py`.
+The figures have been created by running `notebooks/egu2020_figures.py`, except for `draws.svg` which was created on Inkscape.